nodejs/admin/Moderation-Policy.md

 By default, this policy applies to all repositories under the Node.js GitHub Organization and all Node.js Working Groups.

-Individual Working Groups and Top Level Projects may adopt an alternative Moderation Policy for any repository under their stewardship so long as:

-* The Moderation Policy is openly documented as part of the Working Group or Project Charter and;
-* Includes provisions for clearly and openly documenting Moderation actions taken.
+Individual Working Groups may adopt an alternative Moderation Policy for any repository under their stewardship so long as the Moderation Policy is openly documented as part of the Working Group charter and includes provisions for clearly and openly documenting Moderation actions taken.

-If a particular repository can be considered to fall under the stewardship of multiple Working Groups (or Top Level Projects) that have adopted different Moderation Policies, they can choose to either:
+If a particular repository can be considered to fall under the stewardship of multiple Working Groups that have adopted different Moderation Policies, they can choose to either:

-* Decide between themselves which Moderation Policy will be in effect for the repository in question, or
+* Decide among themselves which Moderation Policy will be in effect for the repository in question, or
 * Ask the TSC to determine which Moderation Policy should apply.